i5hi/helpers/vault.md

 This means multiple environment files need to be maintained per user.
 This makes the difficulty of managing secrets *double* everytime a new service is added to the system.

+Things start to get even more complicated ehrn the services get distributed.

 ***Being able to manage all your mission-critical secrets from one place is the primary use-case of Vault.***

 Even fundamental to all other security features including encryption or auth methods.